Christa Gagnon is proud of her two handsome boys and one precious little girl. It’s what it is to have a mom’s heart.

 Faith is the reason that this is not the end of our story.

 Jesus has Jordan in his arms and will carry her through this.
-Every step of our journey, every corner we turn I am reminded to trust and have faith.
+I trust and have faith for every step of our journey, every corner we turn.

 I share our story because every step of the way – in big ways and sometimes very subtle ways – Jesus reminds me that He has got this and He will carry us through it.”